The end of boosting groups? Rumor gives hope to players – eSportsNews eSports WoW Classic

 In short, this would mean: Boosting communities that offer their services across multiple servers are against the terms of use in the future and can result in account penalties up to permanent bans.

 That alone would still be quite easy to fake, after all anyone can write such a message.
 In addition, the choice of words and the use of language is rather not Blizzard’s typical way.
-So it could be at most a first draft of the message or just a private message of a confidant.
+So it could be at most a draft of the message or just a private message of a confidant.

 However, several boosting communities and guilds seem to take this message seriously.
 For example, some well-known communities have not announced any boost runs for the coming days, and several players confirm that some boosting communities are in the process of disbanding or restructuring.